 If necessary, you can specify a backup window for jobs.
-The backup window is a period of time on week days when jobs are permitted to run.
+The backup window is a period of time on weekdays when jobs are permitted to run.
 If the job exceeds the allowed window, Veeam Backup & Replication will automatically stop this job.
 Also, if a job is in progress and enters the denied window, Veeam Backup & Replication will stop it immediately and reschedule according to the schedule settings.

 The backup window can be helpful if you do not want data protection jobs to produce unwanted overhead for the production environment or do not want jobs to overlap production hours.
 In this case, you can define the time interval during which the job must not run.